Ian Hogg (footballer)

-Ian Campbell Hogg (born 15 December 1989) is a New Zealand footballer who is currently playing for Mt Albert-Ponsonby Lizard Kings in the NRF Masters Division 2.
+Ian Campbell Hogg (born 15 December 1989) is a New Zealand professional footballer who is currently playing for Mt Albert-Ponsonby Lizard Kings in the NRF Masters Division 2.
 He has represented New Zealand at the Olympic Games on two occasions: Beijing 2008 and London 2012.
-Hogg was also a member of the senior national side that was involved in qualifying for the World Cup in Brazil in 2014.
+Hogg was also a member of the senior national side that was involved in qualifying for the 2014 FIFA World Cup.

 Club career

 Hogg was a member of the Auckland squad that contested the 2009 Club World Cup in the United Arab Emirates in 2009.
 Following the tournament, Hogg was named in the National Press's Team of the Tournament alongside Messi.
 In early August 2012 Hogg was signed by Major League Soccer side Portland Timbers after they traded Mike Chabala to D.C.
 United Hogg was released by Portland just three months later, failing to make a first-team appearance.
 In January 2013 Hogg joined A-League side Wellington Phoenix until the end of the 2012–13 season.
 The new coach of the Wellington Phoenix, Ernie Merrick, did not resign Hogg, and he was released from the club.
 On 24 November 2013, Hogg scored his first goal for Waitakere United against Wanderers SC in the 30th minute in an eventual 4-1 victory.